-Press ® to exit when settings are complete.
+Press ® to return to live view.
 During shooting, only objects of the selected hues will be recorded in color; all others will be recorded in black-and-white.
-To resume viewfinder photography, rotate the live view switch.
-The selected settings will continue in effect and will apply to photographs and movies recorded in live view or using the viewfinder.
+To exit live view, rotate the live view switch.
+The selected settings will continue in effect and will apply to photographs taken using the viewfinder.